fatih/vim-go-tutorial/README.md

 }
 ```

-save the file and call `:GoBuild` again.
+Save the file and call `:GoBuild` again.

 This time the quickfix view will be opened.
 To jump between the errors you can
 use `:cnext` and `:cprevious`.
 Let us remove those the first error, save the